Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Experiments

-The ILSVRC2012 classification dataset~\cite{russakovsky2015imagenet} consists of 1,000 classes of images, including 1.3 million training images and 50,000 validation images.
-We train models with initial learning rate 0.1 and a mini-batch size of 256 on 8 GPUs and follow the standard data augmentation: scale and aspect ratio distortions, random crops, and horizontal flips.
+On the ILSVRC2012 classification dataset~\cite{russakovsky2015imagenet}, we train models with initial learning rate 0.1 and a mini-batch size of 256 on 8 GPUs and follow the standard data augmentation: scale and aspect ratio distortions, random crops, and horizontal flips.
 For Mixup, the models are trained for 200 epochs, and the learning rate is divided by 10 at epochs 60, 120, 180.
-Following \citeauthor{zhang2017mixup}~\shortcite{zhang2017mixup}, we set $\gamma$ to be 0.2 for ResNet-50 and 0.5 for ResNet-101.
 For AutoAugment, ResNet-50 is trained for 300 epochs, and the learning rate is divided by 10 at epochs 75, 150, and 225, while ResNet-101 is trained for 200 epochs.
-We refine all models with standard data augmentation for 20 epochs by learning rate of $10^{-4}$.
+We refine all models with standard data augmentation for 20 epochs by a learning rate of $10^{-4}$.
 In Table~\ref{tab_image}, ResNet-50 for Mixup of $\gamma=0.5$ performs worse than Mixup of $\gamma=0.2$, however, they achieve similar accuracy after being refined.
+Since $\gamma$ is to control the strength of interpolation, which can be understood to control the distribution gap, such results reflect the refinement also helps to weaken the negative impacts of the distribution gap.